JanezStupar/drift/drift_crdt/README.md

-# TODO: Sort out readme
 ## drift_crdt

-`drift_crdt` contains a drift database implementation based on the `sqflite` package.
+`drift_crdt` contains a CRDT drift database implementation based on the `sqflite` package.
+This package is a plugin for Drift by Simon Binder and is based on Simon Binder's `drift_sqflite` package.

 For more information on `drift`, see its [documentation](https://drift.simonbinder.eu/docs/).

 ### Usage

-The `SqfliteQueryExecutor` class can be passed to the constructor of your drift database class to make it use `sqflite`.
+The `CrdtQueryExecutor` class can be passed to the constructor of your drift database class to make it use `sqflite`.

 ```dart